By using this site, you agree to the Privacy Policy and Terms of Use.

 The area adjacent to Glen Rouge Park and its campgrounds was known as Ganatsekwyagon, meaning “among the birches.”

-The first colonists in the Rouge had arrived in the year 1799.
+The first colonists in the Rouge arrived in the year 1799.
 Moreover, several barns built by the colonist farmers still stand today, some of which date back to the mid-1800s.

 Conservation at Rouge National Urban Park:

 Over time, more than 75% of the Rouge National Urban Park landscapes are disturbed in some way or the other.
-In order to cope with the damage caused, conservation groups, indigenous partners, and park farmers are working on the remedy.
+In order to cope with the damage caused, conservation groups, indigenous partners, and park farmers are working on a remedy.

 Consequently, conservation projects such as Blanding’s Turtle re-introduction, building birdhouses, and wetland and stream restoration have helped restore the landscapes.